AI in DevOps: Replacing Manual Server Management (2026)

 2. Type in AI Terminal: "Why is my API returning 502 errors?"

-3. AI runs diagnostics, returns: "Nginx cannot reach Node.js app.
+3. The assistant runs diagnostics, returns: "Nginx cannot reach Node.js app.
 App crashed due to memory limits.
 Memory at 94%."

 4. Review suggested fix commands, click "Run."